flow-r/flowr/index.md

 deploy them on your institution's computing cluster.
 This has been built keeping in mind the needs of bioinformatics workflows.
-However, it is easily extendable to any field where a series of steps (shell commands) are to be executed in a (work)flow.
+However, it is easily extendable to any field where a series of steps (shell commands) are to be executed in a (work)flow to process big data.

 ### Highlights